HOME >> FAQs

 Metropolitan procures goods and services in accordance with our administrative code, usually through a competitive process.
 Entrepreneurs are required to register with Metropolitan to receive information on upcoming opportunities and bids.
 To register and learn more about Metropolitan’s procurement process, visit our business website.

-For new unsolicited proposals and request for introductions of emerging technologies, entrepreneurs are encouraged to participate in Metropolitan’s Technology Feedback Forum.
+For new unsolicited proposals and requests for introductions of emerging technologies, entrepreneurs are encouraged to participate in Metropolitan’s Technology Feedback Forum.

 The Technology Feedback Forum offers innovators and entrepreneurs an opportunity to pitch their innovation or technology to MWD, its member agencies, and partners.
 The primary objectives of the program are to: evaluate unsolicited proposals, provide industry-scale feedback to entrepreneurs, and give water agencies an opportunity to discover early stage technologies.
 Entrepreneurs can also benefit from the program’s network of resources for funding, pilot programs and assistance in determining technical and market viability.

-Entrepreneurs interested in participating in the Technology Feedback Forum program are required to:
+Entrepreneurs interested in participating in the Technology Feedback Forum are required to complete and submit an application available here.

 Technology proposals are made in writing and reviewed for potential use and market viability.
 Entrepreneurs may then be invited to make an in-person pitch to a panel of experts.
 From there, they receive valuable industry feedback and may be invited to take next steps.

 The Technology Feedback Forum is an ongoing process.
-Applications will be accepted and reviewed on a first come first served basis, however, applications and instructions must be thoroughly followed to be considered.
+Applications will be accepted and reviewed on a first-come, first-served basis.
+Applications and instructions must be thoroughly followed to be considered.

 We receive many applications and strive to provide the best feedback and guidance in a timely manner.
 All applications will undergo an initial review to determine whether the applicant thoroughly complied with the application and instructions.
 Those applications deemed non-responsive will be returned and can be resubmitted.
 Please wait for at least two weeks for an initial response.